vignesh-gitsource/inventory-management-repo/README.md

-# 🛒 Order Management Service
+# 🛒 Inventory Management Service

-This is a Spring Boot-based backend service for managing orders and products in an e-commerce system.
+This is a Spring Boot-based backend service for managing inventory for orders and products in an e-commerce system.

 ## 🚀 Features